douglasdavis/ddavis.io/content/posts/emacs-native-centos7.md

 The Emacs `feature/native-comp` branch has been under development for some time now.
 The performance enhancements from the natively compiled Emacs Lisp code are exciting.
+Notably, I've been seeing a nice speedup for [Helm](https://emacs-helm.github.io/helm/) completions and a smoother [lsp-ui](https://emacs-lsp.github.io/lsp-ui/) experience.

 Andrea Corallo is developing this new feature and updates/descriptions of the work can be tracked/found [on his website](http://akrl.sdf.org/gccemacs.html).
 I've been building the branch on my CentOS 7 machine for a few weeks now, and I thought I'd walk through the process.

 ## Building Emacs using `--with-nativecomp` {#building-emacs-using-with-nativecomp}